 Do you shy away from vacation planning because you’re afraid of how much it will cost?
-There’s good news: It is possible, with some advance planning, flexibility and realistic expectations, to plan an awesome vacation on a tight budget.
+There’s good news: With some advance planning, flexibility and realistic expectations, it is possible to plan an awesome vacation on a tight budget.

 1. Start saving now

-2. Set your budget
+2. Set your travel budget

 Once you know how much money you have to play with, figure out where those dollars will take you.
-For example, if you know you can save $100 a month, and you want to travel a year from now, you’ll need to plan a trip that costs around $1,200.
-To learn more about how to create a realistic budget, see “6 Simple Steps to Create a Stress-free Budget .”
+For example, if you know you can save $100 a month, and you want to travel a year from now, you could plan a trip that costs around $1,200.
+To learn more about how to create a realistic budget, see “6 Simple Steps to Build a Stress-Free Budget .”

-Some luxury vacation planners do charge for their services, but most agents are paid via commissions from the cruises, hotels and flights they book on your behalf.
-Not only is their expert help free to you, you’ll save money and time on your trip, thanks to their experience, knowledge and connections.
-Give your travel agent your budget and a list of the types of activities your family enjoys, and he or she will come back to you with options that might never have crossed your mind.
+Some luxury vacation planners do charge for their services, but most agents are paid via commission based on the cruises, hotels and flights they book on your behalf.
+Not only is their expert help free to you, but you’ll save money and time while planning your trip, thanks to their experience, knowledge and network.
+Find out more about how travel agents can help you save money.

-Oftentimes, agents are also privy to special resort and travel package promotions.
-Sure, you might be able to do all the research yourself, but it would certainly take longer, and there’s no guarantee you’d come up with the best options.
-Even if a travel agent can’t do better on pricing the nightly rate for a particular trip, many can secure perks—such as room upgrades, free valet parking and complimentary breakfasts—that you can’t get on your own.
+Oftentimes, agents are privy to special resort and travel package promotions.
+Sure, you might be able to do all the research yourself, but it could take longer, and there’s no guarantee you’ll find the best quality or cost-saving options.

-4. Determine your destination
+4. Find your destination